 Oakley Veterans Memorial

+In 2012, however, the City in consultation with veterans groups devised a new concept for a memorial to occupy our Civic Center site (Norcross Ln. and Main St.).
 The Memorial will have five, red granite, squared columns that surround a blue granite base upon which the American Flag will fly.
 Each of the representative columns will bear the insignias of the five branches of the United States military; Army, Marine Corps, Navy, Air Force, and Coast Guard.
 At the head of the monument will be a white marble “Victory Eagle” to remind us of the monument that once stood in Oakley.

 Fundraising continues through the sale of bricks, benches, and a business sponsorship opportunity.
 Every dollar adds up, bringing us closer to our goal of $70,000.
 Bricks are available for $125 each and allow for the engraving of three lines and fifteen characters total.
 Benches are also available at the cost of $3,000.
 Business sponsorship opportunities range from $1,000 to $3,000.

 For more information call Nancy Marquez-Suarez at 925-625-7007 or email email@example.com.